 She continued to work in urban housing, and in 2016 she took a leap of faith and jumped at a chance to become the General Manager for DO210 as the program launched in San Antonio.
 She was responsible for the sales, digital marketing, and informational event platform that introduced San Antonio to a new outlet for a concert, festival, and event listings and information.
 Libby says, “It was an amazing learning experience, and it led directly into what I’m doing now.”

-Today, Libby heads up a dynamic team of 10 people as the General Manager of The Aztec Theatre.
+Today, Libby heads up a dynamic team of 10 people as the Marketing Manager of The Aztec Theatre.
 She has worked hard to re-educate the public about The Aztec and its modern identity as a first-class music and events venue.
 Everything inside the Aztec is original, including the two-ton chandelier hanging over the lobby.
 It is a historic building, and with that designation comes many challenges to upgrading a facility that needs to grow with its audience.
 The national concert promoter, Live Nation, took over the operations of The Aztec in 2016.
 Since then, Libby and her team strive to show artists and management agencies that San Antonio is a city that should be on everyone’s tour schedule.
 They are also working to find new ways to enhance the audience experience so that each guest to The Aztec feels like they are important and special when they walk through the door.

 “We, as a staff, spend 40 to 70 hours a week trying to figure out how to provide the absolute best fan experience.”